Elvis Andrus Player Props: White Sox vs. Yankees

 Elvis Andrus At The Plate

-- Andrus has driven in a run in 14 games this year (18.9%), including nine games with more than one RBI (12.2%).
-He has also driven in three or more of his team's runs in two contests.
+- Andrus has an RBI in 14 of 75 games this season, with multiple RBI in nine of them.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.